MattPicDev/Room-Planner/README.md

 ### Drawing Lines
 1. Select **Draw Line** tool from the toolbar
 2. Choose line type: **Wall**, **Door**, or **Window**
+3. **Toggle Drawing Mode**:
+   - **Grid Aligned** (checked): Lines snap to grid and are constrained to horizontal/vertical directions
+   - **Grid Aligned** (unchecked): Free-form drawing allows any angle with smart snapping
-3. Click and drag on the canvas to draw lines that snap to the grid
+4. Click and drag on the canvas to draw lines
-4. Lines are constrained to horizontal or vertical directions
+5. **Smart Snapping** (when not grid-aligned):
+   - Lines snap to endpoints of existing lines (within 2.5 pixels) - useful for creating connected layouts
+   - Lines snap to grid lines/intersections (within 2.5 pixels) - helpful for alignment
+   - Endpoint snapping takes priority over grid snapping
-5. **Live measurement**: The current line length in inches appears in the toolbar
+6. **Live measurement**: The current line length in inches appears in the toolbar

 ### Editing Lines
 1. Select **Select** tool from the toolbar
 2. Click on any line to select it (highlighted in blue)
 3. **Resize**: Drag the endpoints (blue circles) to change the line length
 4. **Move**: Drag the line body (not the endpoints) to translate the entire line without changing its length
+5. **Edit Length**:
-5. **Length Display**: When a line is selected, its length appears in the "Selected" section of the toolbar
+   - Click on the length display in the toolbar "Selected" section
+   - Type the desired length in inches and press Enter
+   - The line will scale from its start point to the new length
+   - Press Escape to cancel editing
 6. Click **Delete Line** button to remove the selected line
 7. Click elsewhere to deselect